IBM/wxflows/examples/tool-calling/openai/README.md

-# Using watsonx.ai Flows Engine with OpenAI
+# Using watsonx.ai Flows Engine with OpenAI JS SDK

 Here's a step-by-step tutorial for setting up and deploying a project with `wxflows`, including installing necessary tools, deploying the app, and running it locally.